gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Otherwise, the Group Manager performs one of the following actions.

-1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.01 (Unauthorized) error response.
+1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 2. Otherwise, the Group Manager takes one of the following actions.